shawshubham/shawshubham.github.io/content/learning/advanced-skills/low-level-design/2_SOLID-in-action/2_10_how-solid-work-together.md

 ---
-title: "SOLID in Action – How the Principles Work Together"
+title: "SOLID – How the Principles Work Together"
 description: "A complete recap of SOLID principles using the Employee Management System.
 See how SRP, OCP, LSP, ISP, and DIP reinforce each other in real-world design."
 keywords:
   - solid principles in action